ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/introduction/introduction-to-statistics-and-probability.md

 We can see that under no confidence the intervals overlap.
 That proves our hypothesis that first basemen are higher than second basemen.

 More formally, the problem we are solving is to see if **two probability distributions are the same** or at least have the same parameters.
 Depending on the distribution, we need to use different tests for that.
-If we know that our distributions are normal, we can apply **[student t-test](https://en.wikipedia.org/wiki/Student%27s_t-test)**.
+If we know that our distributions are normal, we can apply the **[student t-test](https://en.wikipedia.org/wiki/Student%27s_t-test)**.

 In the student t-test, we compute the so-called **t-value**, which indicates the difference between means, taking into account the variance.
 It is demonstrated that the t-value follows **student distribution**, which allows us to get the threshold value for a given confidence level $p$ (this can be computed, or looked up in the numerical tables).
 We then compare the t-value to this threshold to approve or reject the hypothesis.